Quickstart analyze and migrate to Azure with Komprise

 Add Azure Blob Destination data stores, either by Account or Bucket.

 With Add Account, discover all the containers by entering:

 - Storage account name

 - Primary access key

-Specify a container by entering:
+Or, specify a container by entering:

-- Container name
+- Container Name

 Various resources are available to learn more: